7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 This small implementation is useful for verification in both automated tests as well as functional prototypes.

-For a real system we'd build a production implementation like the following.
-Such an implementation would perform an HTTP request to a REST service.
+For a real system we might build a production implementation like the following.
+This hypothetical implementation would perform an HTTP request to a REST service.
 We'll introduce a production service, but this actual query will be unimplemented for our demonstration:

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit